solog0039/mobile-menu/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Portfolio: desktop version <a name="about-project"></a>
+# 📖 Portfolio: mobile menu <a name="about-project"></a>

-Portfolio: desktop version  project is the desktop version of my portiflio .
+Portfolio: mobile menu project is the first js related project of my portiflio .

 ## 🛠 Built With <a name="built-with"></a>